clab/dynet/swig/README.md

 ```
 build$ cmake .. -DEIGEN3_INCLUDE_DIR=../eigen -DINCLUDE_SWIG=ON
-build$ make
+build$ make dynet_swig && make
 ```

+In MacOS, this will create the library files `dynet_swigJNI.jar` and `libdynet_swig.jnilib` in the `build/swig` directory.
+By default, it will also copy the jar file into `swig/lib` and run `sbt assembly` in the `swig` directory to produce an "uberjar" containing both the Dynet bindings and the scala helpers under `swig/target`.

-By default, this will create one jar for the Dynet bindings and a second jar for the Scala helpers.
-If you don't want the Scala helpers (and, in particular, if you don't have the `scalac` compiler) then when you run `cmake` include the additional flag
+If you don't want the Scala helpers (and, in particular, if you don't have `sbt`) then when you run `cmake` include the additional flag

 ```
 -DINCLUDE_SCALA_HELPERS=OFF